Laura Bush Fast Facts

 1974-1977 - Works as a librarian at Dawson Elementary School in Austin, Texas.

-November 5, 1977 - Laura and George marry just three months after meeting at the home of mutual friends.
-Laura quits working after they get married.
+November 5, 1977 - Laura and George W. Bush marry just three months after meeting.

 1995-2000 - First Lady of Texas.